 Pest Problems After Storms – Wasps

-hornet (image at right) or European hornet nests.
+In the late summer and early fall, wasp colonies are close to full size.
+Flooding and winds during this time may damage the nests, disrupting the colonies and even leaving them homeless.
+Fallen trees may contain baldfaced hornet (image at right) or European hornet nests.
 Paper wasp nests may be found on eaves, roof overhangs or under porches and other protected areas of buildings.
-Hornet nests may also be found in shrubs.
-Yellow jackets may also be flooded out of their underground nesting sites.
+Hornet nests may also be found in shrubs..
+Yellow jackets may be flooded out of their underground nesting sites.
 Numerous adults will be seen flying around the nest site and may also be attracted to any outdoor foods and exposed trash.
 Yellow jackets are often attracted to freshly cut and broken wood for the sap or as nesting material.
-Be cautious when cutting trees.
-Watch for yellow jacket nests in the ground.
+Be cautious when cutting trees and removing branches and other debris.
+Watch where you step and look for yellow jacket nests in the ground.
 Normally, unless a nest is right nearby, the wasps are probably out foraging and are less likely to sting.

-Click HERE for more information about stinging bees and wasps.
+Learn more about stinging bees and wasps.